What is bronchiectasis and how will it affect my child?

 Bronchiectasis is a long-term condition that affects the airways in the lungs.
 It’s caused by damage and scarring which make the airways wider and thicker than usual.

-Bronchiectasis can happen in part of a lung, or the whole lung.
+Bronchiectasis can happen in part of a lung or a whole lung.
 It can affect one or both lungs.

 Your child’s lungs contain many airways that branch from their windpipe like a tree.
 These airways contain glands that produce a small amount of mucus.
 Mucus helps trap dust and germs.
 Tiny hairs called cilia move the mucus up and out of the lungs.

-If your child has bronchiectasis, the airways in the lung (like a series of branching tubes) can’t clear themselves properly.
-This means mucus builds up in these areas and the airways can become infected with bacteria.
+If your child has bronchiectasis, the airways in their lungs can’t clear themselves properly.
+Mucus builds up and the lungs can become infected with germs.

-- severe respiratory tract infections such as pneumonia, tuberculosis or whooping cough (infections are the most common cause)
+- serious infections of the lungs such as pneumonia, tuberculosis or whooping cough

-- a problem with your child’s immune system (an immune deficiency) which means they are more likely to get a lot of bacterial infections
+- a problem with your child’s immune system (an immune deficiency) which makes them more likely to get a lot of infections

 - a blockage caused by something your child inhaled, such as a small nut